techgrounds/techgrounds-timhubcloud/week_01/lnx_07.md

 ### Opdracht 2
 - [x] Create a script that generates a random number between 1 and 10, stores it in a variable, and then appends the number to a text file.

+### Opdracht 3
+- [x] Create a script that generates a random number between 1 and 10, stores it in a variable, and then appends the number to a text file only if the number is bigger than 5.
+If the number is 5 or smaller, it should append a line of text to that same text file instead.

 ### Gebruikte bronnen
 - [How to Add a Directory to PATH in Linux](https://linuxize.com/post/how-to-add-directory-to-path-in-linux/)
 - [Bash Scripting Tutorial – Linux Shell Script and Command Line for Beginners](https://www.freecodecamp.org/news/bash-scripting-tutorial-linux-shell-script-and-command-line-for-beginners/#how-to-get-started-with-bash-scripting)